 The Trust has a range of collaborations across the region including with Te Whatu Ora, PHOs, iwi providers, Te Whakaruruhau/Women’s Refuge, K’aute Pasifika and Te Whare Korowai and these organisations refer patients currently facing untimely access to surgical procedures in the public system.
 “We know these groups are at the forefront of understanding the needs in their respective communities so we are working closely with them, so together, we can enable people to access the procedures they need.”

 Braemar Charitable Trust is also currently working with the ENT department at Waikato Hospital to provide free grommets, tonsillectomies and adenoidectomies surgeries.
-Since April 2023, the Braemar Community Surgery Programme has provided free surgeries for 41 Waikato children, reducing their average waiting time on the public list from 12 months to five months and also reducing the waiting time for other children still on the public list.
+Since April 2023, the Braemar Community Surgery Programme has provided free surgeries for 41 Waikato children who were on the public waiting list, reducing the average waiting time for these children from 12 months to five months.
+This has also meant other children currently on the public ENT waiting lists can be seen sooner.

 The Trust’s Community Surgery Programme covers other specialties, including paediatric dental, plastic, oral and general surgeries.
 The programme is aimed at people who have been declined or are facing considerable wait times for surgery in the public system, and who do not have health insurance, ACC nor the financial means to pay for private treatment.